|

 mid-1930s until the mid-1950s.

-that not many of each piece was made.
+rarity because not many of their pieces were made.
 Many of the pieces shown below are the

-only ones I have seen of their kind in all the years I’ve been handling
+only ones I have seen in all the years I’ve been handling

 vintage jewelry.
 One exception is the cupid riding on a pearlized cloud

 brooch, which I see very often.
-An example of it is shown here on this
+An example of it is shown in this

-page.
-To me, that and their brooches using tumbled uncut stones are much less interesting than the other DeRosa
+feature.
+For me, that and their brooches using tumbled stones are much less interesting than the other DeRosa

 pieces, and my guess is that they were made later.

-Hand painted illustrations from the De Rosa Jewelry Company
+Hand painted design illustrations from the De Rosa Jewelry Company

 seem to have been the first step in the design process.
 These miniature

-works of art are from a collection of over 250 similar illustrations
+works of art are from a collection of over 200 illustrations

 that I am happy to own and use as a reference.
 Several are dated in the